zookzook/RFM12/README.md

 To receive the message that we sent before.
 We initializes the RFM12 with node id 1 and group 200.
 By calling <code>rf12mListen()</code> we turn on the reveiver, if it is possible.
 Call <code>idReceived()</code>
-to check if the RFM12 did received a message.
+to check if the RFM12 did receive a message.
 The message will be written the buffer <code>rf12Buffer</code> which is also used for sending.
 After receiving the message you should process the message in the buffer.
 While processing the buffer won't be overwritten by the next message.
-By calling <code>didProcessed()</code> the state of the fsm (finite state machine) will be change to be idle.
+By calling <code>didProcess()</code> the state of the fsm (finite state machine) will be change to be idle.
 Now you can receive the next message or answer by sending a message.